sebastianmueller-de/LLM-MoST/README.md

 Or using the equivalent path to the conda executable you are using.

 ### Install the crdesigner
 Use pip install commonroad-scenario-designer in the activated environment.
+Set routes_from_trajectories to True.

 ---